phtal-org/internet-draft-phtal/draft-montoya-phtal.md

 ## Self-descriptive messages

-The Uniform Interface constraint also dictates that messages be self-descriptive.
-This is achieved by message metadata, of which content type metadata is an important part.
-However, the purpose of content type metadata in web interactions is not only to indicate representation format or schema, but the sender's preferred interpretation of that format, an application-specific format.
+The Uniform Interface constraint also dictates that messages must be self-descriptive.
+This is achieved by message metadata, of which content type metadata is a vital part.
+The purpose of content type metadata in web interactions is not only to indicate representation format or schema, but the sender's preferred interpretation of that format, an application-specific format.

-By making use of media type parameters, PHTAL representations allow participants to retain the ability to signal their preferred interpretation of a message through metadata.
+By making use of media type parameters, PHTAL representations allow participants to retain the ability to signal their preferred interpretation of a message.
 Message authors only have to identify the document that defines the application-specific format of their representation and attach it to an otherwise generic PHTAL representation.

 When web participants identify an application-specific format in metadata they promote visibility and evolvability.
 Intermediaries (i.e., proxies and gateways) are able to accurately and more efficiently perform significant functions such as encapsulating legacy services, and enhancing client functionality.

 ### Linking to a profile

+To indicate their preferred interpretation of a PHTAL representation, the sender SHOULD include a "profile" media type parameter.
+The profile parameter SHOULD be a dereferenceable URI that resolves to a document that describes the format and semantics of the resource representation, e.g.: a DTD, XSD, JSON Schema, RAML Data Type, OpenAPI schema, etc..

 For example consider the following interactions: